mperezy/reactstrap-docker-template/README.md

-# Reactstrap + Docker Example Project
+# Reactstrap + Docker Template Project

 Only for development: